xfarrow/javascript-tutorials/async-await/async-javascript.md

 ```

 What is happening here? `setTimeout` is a JavaScript API which will be taken care
-of the `libuv` library which will be responsible for checking when 1000ms have passed.
+of by the `libuv` library which will be responsible for checking when 1000ms have passed.
 **Concurrently** to the `libuv` library doing what it has to do, the engine executes
 `console.log('I am in the stack');`.
 When 1000ms have elapsed, the callback function associated with the timer (console.log)